 The clerk is often the first person small claims court litigants interact with in their case.
 This will ensure the courthouse is open and someone is available to assist with the filing of your claim.
 Remember, the court clerk is trained to assist with procedural questions, but is not able to give legal advice.

 Small Claims Court Jurisdiction

 A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
-Additionally, a small claims court plaintiff can only ask the court for monetary relief.
-You are unable to seek injunctive or equitable relief.
-Say your landscaper breaks a sprinklerhead.
-You can ask the court for money to replace the sprinklerhead, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinklerhead.
+Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
+The court has no authority to issue an injunctive or equitable award.
+Say your landscaper breaks a sprinkler head.
+You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
 This would be called injunctive relief.

 Types of Cases

 Most cases for the recovery of money can be heard in small claims court.
 From a security deposit on a rental to a motor vehicle accident.
 However, small claims court cannot handle assignments of claims (where one person transfers their interest in an action to another), a divorce proceedings, and cases filed by collection agencies or agents.

 McCulloch County Court Locations

 This courthouse is located at:104 N College Brady, TX 76825

 This courthouse handles cases for Countywide.
 The court’s website can be found here.
 The phone number for the court is (325)597-2400 – ext.
 1 .